Annual procurement plans

 - An agency must submit an Annual Procurement Plan (APP) to MBIE for publication.

-- contain all known or anticipated contract opportunities that the Rules apply to.
+- An APP must contain all known or anticipated contract opportunities that the Rules apply to

 - An APP is for planning purposes and does not represent an invitation for bids or pre-solicitation.
 It is not a commitment by the agency to purchase the described goods, services or works.